How to Fly a QuadCopter – The Ultimate Guide

 Below is a video going over many of the techniques we have explained so far.

 How to avoid crashing your drone

 Seeing your drone about to nose dive into a tree or possibly worse a lake can be one of the worst experiences a drone pilot can face.
+If you happen to get your drone stuck in a tree, don't worry, you have many options to retrieve it.
 You may eventually crash your drone, however there are steps you can take minimize the chances of crashes and damages done to your drone.

 Read the Manual

 If you don't do anything else read your drone's manual.
 Too many times we have seen new drone pilots go out and fire up their new drone without even opening the manual.
 The pilot then experiences erratic behavior from the drone or what's commonly referred to as a "fly away".
 The pilot's drone fly's off into the sun set, never to been seen again.